rmjarvis/TreeCorr/docs/patches.rst

     However, we don't really care about the total inertia being minimized.
 For most purposes here, we really want the patches to be all close to the *same* size.
-So rather than the total inertia, my metric for quality was the RMS intertia.
+So rather than the total inertia, my metric for quality was the rms variation of the intertia (aka the standard deviation).

     Fortunately, the process of minimizing the total inertia does tend to select patches with small rms variation as well, but it is worth noting that this is not directly targeted by the